Deputations - speaking at council meetings

 How to send a requisition

-If you wish to send a requisition to the Council it must be signed by ten or more residents of the borough.
-It should be sent to the Democratic Services Manager, River Park House, 225 High Road, Wood Green, London N22 8HQ.
-The requisition must be received by 10am on a day that will leave at least five clear days before the meeting - eg Friday for a meeting on the Monday 10 days later.
+If you wish to send a requisition to the council, it must be signed by 10 or more residents of the borough.
+It should be sent to the Democratic Services Manager, George Meehan House, 294 High Road, Wood Green, London N22 8JZ.
+The requisition must be received by 10am on a day that will leave at least 3 clear days before the meeting - eg Monday for a meeting on the Friday.

 A written statement saying what the deputation is about (statement of purpose) must also be sent with the requisition.
 This must be about a local government matter about Haringey Council.